iter8-tools/docs/docs/tutorials/integrations/local.md

 --set assess.SLOs.upper.http/error-count=0
 ```

-Local experiments are especially useful for development and debugging.
-Local experiments can also be used for load testing and SLO validation of HTTP and gRPC services -- as long as the services are reachable, you can test them with Iter8 even if you do not have access to the cluster where those services might be hosted.
+Local experiments are useful for development and debugging.
+Further, assuming that the HTTP and gRPC services can be reached from the local environment, they can be tested using local experiments even without access to the cluster where they may be hosted.

-You can use the [`iter8 assert`](../../user-guide/commands/iter8_assert.md) and [`iter8 report`](../../user-guide/commands/iter8_report.md) commands (without the `k` subcommand) to assert and report results from local experiments.
+Use the [`iter8 assert`](../../user-guide/commands/iter8_assert.md) and [`iter8 report`](../../user-guide/commands/iter8_report.md) commands (without the `k` subcommand) to assert and report results from local experiments.